Hollister Divorce Lawyers Provide Effective Representation

 However, complications often arise when separate property has been commingled, or mixed in with community property.
 Commingled assets can be very difficult to divide fairly and accurately.
 To help ensure your life after divorce begins on a sound financial footing, you must consult an experienced divorce attorney who can capably assert your property rights.

-Contact us for divorce representation in Watsonville or Hollister today
+Contact us for divorce representation in Watsonville or Santa Cruz today

 Whether you are the one filing for divorce or if you have been served with divorce papers, you need to know what to expect during the days ahead.
 Let a divorce attorney at The Grunsky Law Firm PC guide you through the divorce process, putting our years of experience to work for you.
 Call us at 831-740-8881 or contact our office online to schedule a consultation.